-The "In Vitro Fertilization Protection Act" aims to establish a legal framework in South Carolina that supports and protects access to assistive reproductive technologies.
-The bill introduces a new chapter, Chapter 140, to Title 44 of the South Carolina Code, defining "assistive reproductive technologies" to include procedures such as in vitro fertilization, egg and embryo donation, and gestational surrogacy.
-It emphasizes the state's public policy to ensure equitable access to these technologies and prohibits any undue burdens on individuals seeking to utilize them.
-Additionally, practitioners are not mandated to preserve reproductive materials but must provide appropriate preservation if a patient opts for it.
+The "In Vitro Fertilization Protection Act" aims to amend the South Carolina Code of Laws by adding a new chapter dedicated to assistive reproductive technologies.
+This legislation defines "assistive reproductive technologies" to include various procedures such as in vitro fertilization, egg and embryo donation, and gestational surrogacy.
+It establishes a public policy to ensure equitable access to these technologies, stating that any undue burden on individuals seeking to utilize them is a violation of the law.
+Additionally, it clarifies that practitioners are not mandated to preserve reproductive materials but must provide appropriate preservation if a patient opts for it.

 Latest Version: 16-3-100